Offbeat Mara Camp

 The only time to avoid Kenya is during the long rainy season in April and May.
 November is considered the short rainy season, however, these are less predictable and are much lighter.
 The best time of year to visit the Maasai Mara is during the Great Wildebeest Migration which tends to pass through the Mara between mid July to late October.

-Call us on to start planning your vacation to Offbeat Mara Camp or take a look at our itineraries to Maasai Mara and Southern Kenya
+Call us on to start planning your holiday to Offbeat Mara Camp or take a look at our itineraries to Maasai Mara and Southern Kenya

 This small exclusive tented camp, Offbeat Mara Camp, has just seven tents and is located on the Olare Orok River in the game rich Mara North Conservancy.
 The camp offers a truly, traditional safari, excellent service and access to the Maasai Mara National Reserve.

 Offbeat Mara Camp is an intimate and informal, bush camp situated in a remote part of the Mara North Conservancy offering exceptional game viewing and personalised service.
 Large walk-in canvas tents with huge cedar beds, solar lighting and fine linen provide comfortable accommodation.
 Each tent has an en-suite bucket shower, washbasin and flush loo, there is also a family tent suitable for a family of four.

 The Masai Mara plays host to the annual migration from July to October.
 An enormous concentration of wildebeest, zebra and consequently predators pass through the surrounding plains.
 Unrestricted by National Park rules, guests at Offbeat Mara can enjoy full day game drives as well as evening drives (pre-dinner) in custom-built Land Cruisers; bush breakfasts, picnics and the famous Kenyan sundowner.